Louise-Giraud/Louise-Giraud/README.md

 Starting a new journey as a Full-Stack Developer ✨
 </br>
 </br>
-When I'm not typing lines of codes, I'm probably learning theater lines, listening to music or talking to my plants.
+When I'm not typing lines of codes, you can probably find me listening to music or at a theater rehearsal.

 <!--
 **Louise-Giraud/Louise-Giraud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.